WHAT DOES OILY HAIR LOOK LIKE?

 - STRESS

-Some people are genetically predisposed to produce more sebum.
-In others, talc production increases due to changes in hormonal balance, for example during puberty, periods or pregnancy.
+Some people are genetically predisposed to producing more sebum.
+In others, sebum production increases due to changes in hormone levels, for example during puberty, menstruation or pregnancy.

 External influences can also make your hair look greasy more quickly.
-If you comb your hair with a dirty brush or run your fingers through your hair very often, you are working dirt into your hair.
-Frequent combing also removes the sebum from the scalp down to the tips.
+If you comb your hair with a dirty brush or run your fingers through your hair too often, you will work dirt into your hair.
+Frequent combing also combs the sebum from the scalp down to the tips.
 This causes your hair to quickly become stringy.

-People who sweat a lot are hit twice: increased sweat gland function liquefies the sebum.
-This makes it easier for it to spread across the scalp.
+People who sweat a lot are doubly affected: increased sweat gland function liquefies the sebum, making it easier for it to spread across the scalp.

-CAN I GET AWAY GREASY HAIR WITHOUT WASHING?
+CAN I GET RID OF OILY HAIR WITHOUT WASHING?

-The most effective way to wash away the real dirt is to wash your hair.
-However, there are some remedies that can conceal greasy hair in just a few minutes.
+The real dirt is most effectively washed out by washing your hair.
+However, there are some products that can conceal greasy hair in just a few minutes.

 Tip number one is definitely dry shampoo.
-Spray on, work briefly with your fingers and finally comb out.
-Dry shampoo is uncomplicated and helps you get hair that looks freshly washed in no time.
-But there are a few home remedies that, like dry shampoo, can quickly give you a fresh look.
+Spray it on, work it in briefly with your fingers and then comb it out.
+Dry shampoo is uncomplicated and will give you hair that looks freshly washed in no time.
+But there are a few other home remedies that, like dry shampoo, will help you quickly get a fresh look.

-Baby powder is skin-friendly and just as good for greasy hair.
-All you have to do is spread a little bit of baby powder on your hairline and then shake your head out over the sink.
-This means that the baby powder that is not absorbed simply falls off.
+Baby powder is kind to the skin and also works well against greasy hair.
+All you have to do is spread a little baby powder on your hairline and then shake your head over the sink.
+This way, any baby powder that isn't absorbed will simply fall off.
 This trick works for both light and dark hair.

-An alternative to baby powder is flour, at least for light hair.
+An alternative to baby powder, at least for light hair, is flour.
 To do this, spread about two tablespoons of flour on your head and rub it in, preferably upside down over the sink.
 Then comb out the remaining residue with a brush.

 For dark hair, baking cocoa powder is a suitable alternative to flour.